Rhettus/blog/_posts/2025-03-23-FastRawViewer.md

 img: FastRawViewer_title.png
 ---

 When taking thousands of photos during a birding outing, the last thing I want to do is import them all into Lightroom.
 Once they end up in my Lightroom catalog, they tend to stay there for life.
 Instead, I use FastRawViewer to identify keepers directly off the SD card before importing them into Lightroom.
 I usually keep fewer than 10 photos per session from approximately 1,500 shots.
+Speed of viewing and sorting directly to the sdcard is fast on my v90 rated sdcards connected over usb-c or usb3, I'm sure slower cards would make this workflow painful.

 This blog post covers step 2 in my workflow.
 For step 1—setting up the camera, see [OM-1 - Birds Settings](https://rhett.cc/om-1-birds-in-flight-settings/)

 ![image](/assets/img/2025-03-23-FastRawViewer/PhotoEditingWorkflow.png)